 Happy New Year!
 Well, maybe not quite yet but that doesn’t mean it’s too early to start planning how you’ll spend the first day of 2020.
 Have a look at our round-up of the best things to do on New Year's Day.

 New Year’s Day Parade

 The New Year’s Day Parade is definitely one of the best ways to start the year.
 The parade has been going for over 30 years and just keeps getting bigger and better.
-Starting at Piccadilly and ending on Parliament street, it’s one giant celebration for the whole family.
+Starting at Piccadilly and ending on Parliament Street, it’s one giant celebration for the whole family.

 Beasts Of London

-Head to the Museum Of London for this brilliant immersive and interactive exhibition.
+Head to the Museum of London for this brilliant immersive and interactive exhibition.
 Narrated by the animals themselves, learn about the creatures that helped to shape London into the city it is today.
 Listen out for some familiar voices as you work your way around the exhibit!

 Roll up and roll into the New Year with Circus 1903.
 From classic acrobats and magicians to life-size elephant puppets and a Brazilian Wheel Of Death, this circus is seriously impressive.
-You’ll all be left mesmerized by its magic.
+You’ll all be left mesmerised by its magic.